StevenPerez/RoadJS/README.md

 RoadJS
 ======

-Useful memory Array object management library that improves the way you perform changes on properties, save and recover the Array [objects] in memory or store and load the Array from the Web Browser's local storage, filter, work with removed items, ajax request (load and send) to the server and so on...
+Useful memory Array object management library that improves the way you perform changes on properties, save and recover the Array [objects] in memory or store and load the Array in the Web Browser's local storage, filter, work with removed items, ajax request (load and send) to the server and so on...
 <br/><br/>

 <h3>RoadJS Implementation</h3>